-

 What are the primary duties of the Commercial Agent?

-Key examples of the duties of a commercial agent are:
+Key examples of the duties of a Commercial Agent are:

-• follow reasonable instructions of the Principal.
+- follow reasonable instructions given by the Principal.

 What are the primary duties of the Principal?